top of page

 That Independence Hall is known as the “birthplace” of the United States.
 Within the walls of this storied building, both the Declaration of Independence was adopted and the Constitution of the United States was signed.

 That Benjamin Franklin, perhaps the most famous Philadelphian, was a writer, inventor, printer, scientist, and diplomat?
-Learn more about this important "Founding Father" and his life here at the Benjamin Franklin Museum, part of the National Parks Service.
+Learn more about this important "Founding Father" and his life here at the Benjamin Franklin Museum.

 That Philadelphia's City Hall is the largest municipal building in the United States, and the tallest masonry structure in the world?